ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 time_step (lower=>more accurate): Steps size of discretiing time (in seconds) - Force considered constant during and Output given at each time step

 t_final: Time till which system is made to evolve

+#Animate.py
+Code to animate and export video of evolution of binary system for 1 year